Our research is editorially independent but we

 There’s just something magical about feeling the mist of the water, a refreshing coastal breeze, and the warmth of the sun as you stare out over the water and hear the crashing waves.
 There are many beautiful coasts on this planet of ours, and cities tend to be built in these advantageous and impressive locations.

 Coastal cities have always had an important role in trade, transportation, the economy, and the environment.
 And they also tend to make lovely places to live and visit for vacation.
-These are 11 of the most beautiful coastal cities in the world to spend some relaxing time by shore.
+These are some of the most beautiful coastal cities in the world to spend some relaxing time by the shore.

 Istanbul was built on the sides of the Bosphorus Strait and has a coastal location off the Sea of Marmara.
 This unique stretch of land ensures that you’re never far from the coast when you’re in Istanbul.
 A visit to Istanbul takes you back in time and across more than 2,500 years of history and culture.
 The Blue Mosque, which is pictured here, is a big attraction for tourists, as well as the Turkish baths and the local markets.
 Like the culture itself, Istanbul embodies the perfect mix of Eastern and Western cuisine.
 So, try the delicious mezes, Turkish deserts, raki, and local Turkish wines.
 There are vibrant shopping and nightlife scenes here too.
 Most the nightlife venues are by the Bosphorus, and the Grand Bazaar and Spice Bazaar are fun places for tourists to shop.